-The Group's electricity sales grew steadily in 2019, primarily due to the capacities added last year.
-Revenue and gross profit increased by 16.0% and 18.3% year-on-year respectively.
-During the year, the Group had three solar farms with aggregate capacity of 130MW newly connected to the grid.
-As at 31 December 2019, the accumulated approved grid-connected capacity of the Group's solar farm projects was 2,630MW, of which 2,474MW was utility-scale ground-mounted projects and 156MW was rooftop distributed generation projects (with electricity generated for self-consumption and for sale to the grid).
-In terms of ownership, 1,494MW projects were held through Xinyi Energy, 52.7% owned by Xinyi Solar; 936MW projects were held through wholly-owned subsidiaries; 100MW projects were held through non-wholly owned subsidiaries (90%-owned by the Group); and 100MW project held by a joint-venture owned as to 50% by the Group.
+As at 31 December 2020, the accumulated approved grid-connected capacity of the Group's solar farm projects was 3,470MW, of which 3,304MW was for utility-scale ground-mounted projects and 166MW was for rooftop distributed generation projects (with electricity generated for self-consumption and for sale to the grid).
+In terms of the ownership, solar farm projects with a capacity of 1,834MW were held through Xinyi Energy Group (of which 1,734MW were 50.05% owned and 100MW were 47.55% owned by Xinyi Solar); solar farm projects with a capacity of 1,536MW were held through the wholly-owned subsidiaries and a solar farm project with a capacity of 100MW was held by a joint-venture (50% owned by the Group).